HL7/fhir-ips/pages/ipsStructure.md

 # List of Profiles

-The list of the Profiles that have been defined for this implementation guide are listed <a href="profiles.html">here</a>
+The profiles that have been defined for this implementation guide are listed <a href="profiles.html">here</a>.

 Hereafter the profiles that have been defined for each section.
 (R) denotes a required section (i.e. must be present in an IPS), (S) denotes a recommended section, the others are optional:
 * Medication Summary (R) [ <a href="StructureDefinition-MedicationStatement-uv-ips.html">Medication Statement (IPS)</a>; <a href="StructureDefinition-Medication-uv-ips.html">Medication (IPS)</a> ]